Complete Guide to Summer Wedding Flowers

 Summer Wedding Flowers in Season

-There is no lack of options of color, texture, and style of blooms during the summertime.
+There is no lack of options for color, texture, and style of blooms during the summertime.
 From simple, single flowers to heads bursting with petals, the types of wedding flowers in summer will amaze you.
-This availability equals happy couples as they can find exactly what they want to include in their big day.
+This availability means happy couples can find precisely what they want to include in their big day.

 “Roses continue to be one of the most popular flowers, and they are synonymous with love and romance,” offers Todd.
 “Hydrangeas are often requested in the summer, and I think that’s more because our couples see them at so many weddings, and they feel it’s a ‘wedding flower.’”